 Our Menorca villa rentals and apartments put everything on your doorstep: the sound of the sea, crystal clear waters, 216km of Mediterranean coastline and an idyllic beach escape in the heart of the Balearics!

-Rent a villa or apartment in the inland town of Alaior for easy access to Menorca’s main attractions including the famous beaches of Cala en Porter and the resort of Son Bou.
+Rent a villa or apartment in the inland town of Alaior for easy access to Menorca’s main attractions including the famous beaches of Cala en Porter and Son Bou resort.

-Stay in Es Migjorn Gran on Menorca’s southern coast for an authentic Menorcan villa holiday.
-The coast is home to some of Menorca’s most picturesque and unspoilt beaches.
-The Blue Flag beach of Cala Galdana is only 20 minutes away.
+Es Migjorn Gran on Menorca’s southern coast is ideal for an authentic villa holiday.
+The coast is home to some of the most picturesque and unspoilt beaches.
+Blue Flag of Cala Galdana is only 20 minutes away.

 Stay in Punta Prima in Menorca’s south western tip for a relaxing villa holiday by the sea.
 It’s a perfect blend of secluded beaches with pine trees and sandy beaches.
 Just 25 minutes away from Menorca’s airport.

-Book a holiday rental in Ciutadella to explore western Menorca.
-The historic city was the island’s capital until 1722 and it’s varied past with Moorish and other influences makes it one of Menorca’s more unique locations.
+Book a holiday in Ciutadella to explore western Menorca.
+The historic city was the island’s capital until 1722 and it’s Moorish and other influences makes it one of Menorca’s more unique locations.

-Arenal d’en Castell is the largest resort on Menorca’s north-eastern coast.
-It’s kept its charm and is not over developed: white washed villas, low rise apartments buildings and hotels and easy access to wide, sandy beaches.
+Arenal d’en Castell is the largest resort on the northeast coast.
+It’s kept its charm and is not over developed.
+Discover whitewashed villas, low rise apartments buildings and hotels and easy access to wide, sandy beaches.

 Menorca is the second largest, yet quietest of the Balearic Islands; it is also easily accessible.
 It's main airport Menorca Airport, has direct flights to major cities in Europe and the UK, with airlines like Easyjet, Jet2, TUI, Ryanair and British Airways.